 Best Area Light for a Tall Garage or Shop

 When you’re welding in a large shop or barn, general lighting is often weak.
-Here’s a work light to brighten areas with ceilings of 14 foot, or higher.
+Here’s a work light to brighten areas with ceilings of 14 feet, or higher.

 - Also available in 100W, 200W and 250W versions